furkleindustries/accelerator-core/README.md

 The exported object must be the passage object, and it must be the default export.
 You can use any valid JSX, including functional and class-based components.
 You can also feel free to organize your files however you please, as Accelerator will search any numbers of folders deep within the `passages` folder.

+Note that, as alluded to above, passage files *must* end in `.jsx` or `.tsx`.
+This is convenient because it fits VS Code's syntax highlighting for files containing JSX elements, and also because it reserves all `.js` or `.ts` files for you to use and import as you see fit.

-If you are using Typescript (which you should be for the full value of Accelerator's built-in functionalities), you should indicate the type of the passage object by replacing `const passage =` with `const passage: IPassage =`, and setting the props type of the React component to `IPassageProps`, importing these interfaces from `../src/passages/bundle`.
+If you are using Typescript (which you should be for the full value of Accelerator's built-in functionalities), you should indicate the type of the passage object by replacing `const passage =` with `const passage: bundle.passages.IPassage =`, and setting the props type of the React component to `bundle.passages.IPassageProps`, importing these interfaces from `../src/passages/bundle`.
 This will allow full type-checking of your story passages.
+(You can also just destructure the bundle, or the passages property, so that you can refer directly to `IPassage` and `IPassageProps`.)

 ## The bundle import